LinwoodDev/Butterfly/docs/community/downloads/ios.md

 ## Installing

 The IPA file we distribute is unsigned.
 This means you'll have to sign it yourself before being able to install it onto your iOS device. \
-Fortunately, there are projects like <a href="https://altstore.io">AltStore</a> (open source) or <a href="https://sideloadly.io">sideloadly</a> (closed source). \
+Fortunately, there are projects like [AltStore](https://altstore.io) (open source) or [sideloadly](https://sideloadly.io) (closed source). \
 \
 You do need an Apple ID for sideloading Butterfly.
 We recommend creating a new one especially for this purpose.
-Please log into <a href="https://developer.apple.com"> Apple Developer </a> at least once and accept their terms.
+Please log into [Apple Developer](https://developer.apple.com) at least once and accept their terms.
 \
 If your device is running iOS 16.0 or newer, enable developer mode in Settings/Privacy/Developer Mode.